Blog

 The 12 Cèrcol team roles explained: which animal are you?

-Cèrcol's 12 team roles map Big Five onto animal archetypes — no prestige hierarchy, just useful science.
+Cèrcol's 12 team roles map Big Five onto animal archetypes: no prestige hierarchy, just useful science.
 See which role fits and how to read your team map.

-Five personality science myths that won't die — and what the research actually says
+Five personality science myths that won't die

 How to read a Big Five report